Happening-Community/requests-and-offers/documentation/specifications.md

 ## 9. Conclusion

-This specification document outlines the key components and functionalities of the Requests & Offers - HC/MVP project.
+This specification document outlines the key components and functionalities of the Requests & Offers - MVP project.
 By adhering to these specifications, developers can ensure the successful creation of a Holochain application that effectively facilitates the exchange of requests and offers within the hAppenings.community.